KxSystems/docs/docs/wp/machine-learning/index.md

 ## K-Nearest Neighbors and prediction

 The classifier is almost complete.
-As the column `p` now holds the distance metric between the test instance and each training instance, to validate its behaviur we shall find if there are any instances of `tra` where `dst`&lt;590.
+As the column `p` now holds the distance metric between the test instance and each training instance, to validate its behavior we shall find if there are any instances of `tra` where `dst`&lt;590.

 ### Nearest Neighbor k=1